Stochastic six-vertex model in a half-quadrant and half-line open ASEP: KPZ equation on

 In \cite{corwin2016open}, the half-space open ASEP with specially tuned weak asymmetry and weak boundary conditions is shown to converge to the half-space KPZ equation with Neumann type boundary conditions.
 That paper deals with a set of initial data which they call ``near equilibrium'', and a boundary condition that makes the boundary repulsive, in a sense that we shall explain shortly.
 Both the initial data (``narrow wedge'' type) and boundary condition with which we work are not coverged by the results of \cite{corwin2016open}.
 In fact the type of initial data we consider requires a slightly different scaling (a logarithmic correction at the level of the height function, see Remark \ref{rem:differentscaling}).

 We show in this section that the observable of ASEP (Definition \ref{def:halflineASEP}) that is expected (in light of the \cite{corwin2016open} results) to converge to the solution of half-space KPZ equation has a weak limit whose distribution can be characterized.
-We emphasize that the identification of this limit with the solution to the KPZ equation has not been proved yet.
-Extending the results of \cite{corwin2016open} to different initial and boundary condition requires a substantial work that we leave for further investigation.
+When the first version of this paper was posted, the identification of this limit with the KPZ equation solution had not yet been proved.
+However, subsequently, the work of \cite{corwin2016open} was extended by \cite{parekh2017kpz} to include more general initial data (including narrow wedge) and general boundary condition parameter $A\in \R$ (which includes the relevant case for us).
+We have not modified this section to reflect the work of \cite{parekh2017kpz} (besides adding a few parenthetical notes or footnotes).
+Combining our Corollary 7.7 with \cite[Theorem 1.2]{parekh2017kpz} yields \cite[Corollary 1.3]{parekh2017kpz} which is the one-point Laplace transform for the half-space KPZ equation from narrow wedge initial data with boundary parameter $A=-1/2$.

 \begin{definition}[Half-space Stochastic heat equation] We say that $\mathscr Z(T,X) $ is {\it a mild solution} to the SHE

 on $\R_+$ with delta initial data at the origin and Robin boundary condition with parameter $A\in \R$